7 Best Eye Primers for Hooded Eyes That Stay Put

 Your skin type can also guide your choice.
 If your lids are on the oily side, a powder with mattifying properties will be your best friend.
 If you have drier skin, look for a formula that won't be overly drying.
 Many modern powders are formulated to set makeup without stripping moisture.
 The goal is to find a powder that feels like nothing but delivers powerful setting benefits.

-More Tips for Long-Lasting Eye Makeup
+My Go-To Tricks for Long-Lasting Eye Makeup

 A great primer is your secret weapon, but a few application tricks can take your eye makeup from lasting a few hours to looking flawless all day.
 When you have hooded eyes, the goal is to keep your beautiful work from smudging or disappearing into your crease.
 These simple adjustments to your routine will help you define your eyes and ensure your shadow and liner stay exactly where you put them.
 Think of these as the finishing touches that lock in your look and let you go about your day with confidence.